RehanSaeed/Serilog.Exceptions/README.md

 ## Additional configuration

-You can configure some additional properties of destructuring process, by passing custom `DestructuringOptions` during setup:
+You can configure some additional properties of destructuring process, by passing custom destructuring options during setup:

 ```
-.Enrich.WithExceptionDetails(ExceptionEnricher.DefaultDestructurers, destructuringOptions: new DestructuringOptions(rootName: "Ex"))
+.Enrich.WithExceptionDetails(new DestructuringOptionsBuilder().WithDefaultDestructurers(destructurers).WithRootName("Exception"))
 ```

 Currently following options are supported: